-Whether you’ve hired a speaker for an after-dinner talk or keynote presentation, the principal of an introduction is the same.
+Whether you’ve hired a speaker for an after-dinner talk or keynote presentation, the principle of an introduction is the same.

 Perfect your introduction with our top tips below:

 A successful introduction is near impossible if you don’t know the speaker you’re introducing.
-Prior to the event, ensure you familiarise yourself with the guest you have booked, the topics they will discuss and how they relate your audience.
+Before the event, ensure you familiarise yourself with the guest you have booked, the topics they will discuss and how they relate to your audience.

 Establishing a clear connection between the theme of the occasion and the speaker booked is the difference between a disengaged audience or an impactful introduction.
-In order to effectively communicate the connection, ensure you have a comprehensive understanding, prior to the event.
+To effectively communicate the connection, ensure you have a comprehensive understanding, before the event.

 Keep it Short & Simple

 Nothing turns a crowd's attention away from proceedings like a drawn-out and over-complicated introduction.
 Don’t speak for any longer than five minutes or cover any more content than is required.

 As the person tasked with introducing the main speaker, it is important to balance giving your guests context and insight, whilst not taking away from the talk prepared by your speaker.

 Picking three key points to convey in the introduction is the best way to build a buzz whilst not taking the spotlight away from the speaker booked.
 Aim for no more than five minutes, as beyond that time frame your audience is likely to tune out.